bugzmanov/cleancode-critique/src/chapter_2.md

 </div>

 In no way the second option is better than the first one.
-The original has only one problem: side-effect.
+The original has only one problem: side-effects.
 Instead of printing to the console it should have just return String.

 And that is it:
 * 1 method, 20 lines of code, can be read top to bottom,